CEVO: Comprehensive EVent Ontology Enhancing Cognitive Annotation: CEVO: Comprehensive EVent Ontology

 \section{CEVO: Comprehensive EVent Ontology}

 In this section, we describe the main concepts introduced in CEVO in the schema as well as instance level.
-The namespace used in CEVO is http://eventontology.org/.
-This namespace is abbreviated as \texttt{cevo} in the following.
+We use the prefix \texttt{cevo: <https://w3id.org/cevo/>} in the following.